 The Society also sponsors two annual essay contests.
 One is open to undergraduate students, the other to graduates, who are enrolled in North American colleges and universities.
 Please see the Prizes webpage for submission guidelines.

 The current by-laws of the Society, adopted on January 9, 2014, may be downloaded as a PDF document.

-Until 2014, annual reports were published as part of the Society's annual journal.
-Please refer to the "Access Dante Studies" section of this website, in particular the information and links under the JSTOR subheading).
+Until 2014, annual reports were published as part of the Society's annual journal, Dante Studies (please refer to the "Access Dante Studies" section of this website, in particular the information and links under the JSTOR subheading).
 Since 2014, the content of the Annual Meeting Minutes has been expanded to serve as Society's annual report.